mvolkmann/blog/src/swift/privacy-policy.md

 collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:

-- Download and use our application(s), such as our mobile application RunCalc, or any other application of ours that links to this privacy notice
+- Download and use any application that links to this privacy notice
 - Engage with us in other related ways, including any sales, marketing, or events